 The UK apprenticeship market has had a difficult month.
-Several large providers have appeared in national press for the wrong reasons — downgraded inspection grades, completion rates well below the national benchmark, and learners stuck in cohorts that aren’t delivering.
+Several large providers have appeared in national press for the wrong reasons, downgraded inspection grades, completion rates well below the national benchmark, and learners stuck in cohorts that aren't delivering.
 Quietly, employers across the country are starting to ask the same question: are we with the right provider?

-“Buying an AI apprenticeship is a bit like buying breakfast cereal.
-Two boxes on the shelf can look almost identical — same shape, same colours, both shouting ‘healthy’ on the front.
-Flip them over and one has whole oats; the other is held together by artificial sweeteners, palm oil and three E-numbers you can’t pronounce.
-The apprenticeship market works the same way.
-Two providers can have similar-looking brochures, similar prices, the same standards on offer — and very different ingredients behind the label.
-The nine questions in this post are how you read the back of the box.”
+Buying an AI apprenticeship is a bit like buying breakfast cereal.
+Two boxes on the shelf can look almost identical, flip them over, and one has whole oats; the other is held together by artificial sweeteners and three E-numbers you can't pronounce.
+The nine questions are how you read the back of the box. , Lisa O'Reilly, Director, TESS Group

-What’s your current Ofsted grade — and when was your most recent inspection?
+What's your current Ofsted grade, and when was your most recent inspection?

 The single most important question.
 Ofsted's Education Inspection Framework grades apprenticeship providers Outstanding, Good, Requires Improvement or Inadequate.
 The grade reflects everything from leadership and teaching quality through to outcomes for learners.